cubeli27/Bare_Min_Atmega328p/README.md

 ![Capture](https://github.com/cubeli27/Bare_Min_Atmega328p/assets/134604815/28f24a41-0049-4fdf-ba29-87c680bc72ed)

 3. Upload the code to your Arduino Uno with Board: Arduino Uno, Programmer: AVRISP mkII.
-4. Connect Arduino Uno with the custom board
+4. Connect Arduino Uno with the custom board like so:
  ```ignore
  | Uno      |  Custom Board|
  |----------|--------------|